tencentyun/qcloud-documents/product/移动与通信/短信/短信（拆）/国际短信/国际短信快速入门_intl.md

 If your account has not gone through identity verification, go to [Account Center](https://console.cloud.tencent.com/developer) for identity verification.
 For more information, please see [here](https://cloud.tencent.com/document/product/378/3629).
 If you have completed identity verification, click **Start connection**.

-> You must complete "enterprise verification" before applying for the activation of ISMS.
+> You must complete enterprise verification before applying for activation of ISMS.
+Verified individual users can submit a ticket to modify the verification information.

 ## Preparations